Competitive prices for top quality

 Why choose Cucurbita moschata from Easyseeds

-• Extensive range : different varieties in weight, shape and taste – from small and handy to large and impressive.
+• Extensive assortment: different varieties in weight, shape, and taste – from small & manageable to large & impressive.

-• Informative variety profiles : Each variety comes with a clear description: growing season, planting distance, cultivation advice, pests/resistances, and storage potential.
+• Informative variety profiles: Each variety comes with a clear description: growth period, planting distance, cultivation advice, pests/resistances & storage potential.

-• Quality & results : Seeds with good germination capacity, suitable for both novice and experienced gardeners.
+• Quality & result: Seeds with good germination power, suitable for both novice gardeners and experienced growers.

 Frequently asked questions about Cucurbita moschata